nesl/LLM_time_series/report.md

 | GPT-4o | 25.8                    | 47.1                           | 80.8                            | 51.5                               |
 | GPT-o1 | 36.2                    | 44.6                           | 83.3                            | 96.3                               |

-In the first step of frequency detection, both GPT-4o and GPT-o1 struggle with detecting the peaks of plots, especially the peak of low frequency, and the performance gap between two models are is also narrower here than in text-based setting.
+In the first step of frequency detection, both GPT-4o and GPT-o1 struggle with detecting the peaks of plots, especially the peak of low frequency, and the performance gap between two models is also narrower here than in text-based setting.
 This suggests that current LLMs still face challenges in precise visual pattern recognition, especially when dealing with subtle variations.
 Text-based frequency data allows models to process exact numerical values directly, whereas visual representations introduce ambiguity due to pixel-based resolution limits and the inherent difficulty of image recognition.

 In the second step of frequency-to-keys mapping, GPT-4o performed better with plots than with textual frequency series, but still far from good.
 However, this improvement may be misleading, as the result is heavily biased.
 As Fig. 8 shows, most detected frequency peaks from GPT-4o are assigned toward key "5", likely coming from the model’s tendency to default to mid-range predictions under uncertainty as analysed before, which inflates the mapping accuracy for those specific cases.